hibukki/webfetch2/README.md

 # WebFetch2 MCP Server

-A better web fetch tool that downloads files and lets the LLM use its native file reading tools.

-Also auto-discovers [llms.txt](https://llmstxt.org/) files on the domain.
+A better web fetch tool, made with claude-code in mind.

 ## Why?